scottvr/jelp/docs/llm-ctf-harness.md

 If omitted, no temperature is sent (avoids model-compatibility issues).

-For GPT-5 family models that sometimes return empty or partial text, try:
+For GPT-5 family models that sometimes return empty or partial text (some sort of reasoning notice I haven't read into yet), try:

 ```bash
 --model gpt-5-mini --adapter-retries 2 --response-max-output-tokens 700